 To improve safety and manage the expected additional vehicles on campus, curb space has been allocated for pick-ups and drop-offs within the central academic campus.
 These locations are called “ride-hail spots” and are identified with signage to help users find their pick-up or drop-off location.
 When users request a trip within the central academic campus, the operator’s app will automatically direct you to the closest designated ride-hail spot.

 Map of ride-hail pick-up and drop-off spots

-To ensure safe and successful operations on the UBC Vancouver campus, ride-hailing operators are required to enter into a License Agreement with the University.
-This agreement outlines expectations, conditions, and restrictions consistent with UBC’s Traffic and Parking Rules and is similar to policies and procedures developed by the City of Vancouver, YVR and other municipalities in Metro Vancouver.
+To ensure safe and successful operations on the UBC Vancouver campus, ride-hailing operators are required to secure a Transportation Network Services Permit under UBC’s Traffic and Parking Rules and agree to a set of Standard Terms and Conditions.
+These terms outline expectations, conditions, and restrictions similar to those of the City of Vancouver, YVR and other municipalities in Metro Vancouver.

 Similar to other jurisdictions, UBC is charging ride-hailing companies for operating on campus.
 These fees may or may not be passed on to customers.
 UBC is charging fees to support our sustainable transportation policy objectives and manage traffic congestion on campus while balancing affordability considerations.
 Fees collected will be used to support programs and infrastructure that encourage sustainable transportation.

 How does ride-hailing fit with UBC's sustainable transportation commitments?

 UBC is dedicated to promoting sustainable transportation options and ride-hailing is a welcome option for the campus community that may make it easier for people to meet their transportation needs without owning a personal vehicle.
 UBC’s approach to ride-hailing is to balance convenient, affordable service to the community while also supporting sustainable transportation programs and infrastructure investments.